 With sensors, computer chips, software and other systems, everyday we're getting closer to being able to hail a driverless car to transport you wherever you want to go.

 While we don’t have any self-driving vehicles, booking with Avail means you’ll always get a quality car with features that help keep you safe on the road.
-Every Avail car also comes with full coverage insurance from Allstate so you’re protected around every turn.
+Every Avail car also comes with insurance from Allstate so you’re protected around every turn.